-The folks from NutriNinja recently asked me to try out the new Nutri Bowl and I knew instantly what I would make.
-Ever since I tasted my sister’s soup at Wolfgang Puck Express in Walt Disney World’s Disney Springs (then Downtown Disney) 3 years ago, I’ve been hooked on Butternut Squash Soup.
+Ever since I tasted my sister’s soup at Wolfgang Puck Express in Walt Disney World’s Disney Springs (then Downtown Disney) some years, I’ve been hooked on Butternut Squash Soup.

 The Nutri Bowl made all my chopping and pureeing a breeze.
 A quick rinse between ingredients and I was good to go!
 I couldn’t believe how quickly I was able to get an even, smooth texture.